oftc/oftc-web/Privacy_Policy.md

 also using OFTC.
 That information may include:
 * Nickname
 * IP address/hostname
-* Channels you joined
+* Channels that you are currently present in
 * The value of your ircname
 * For registered nicks: Various account timestamps
+* The URL string, if you set one yourself using `/msg nickserv set url`

+If you have registered an account, the following information may also be visible:
+* Registration date and time
+* When you last authenticated yourself to the network
+* When you last disconnected from the network
+* The IP address/hostname you were using the last time you disconnected from the network
 * Your last quit message, if any
-* The URL string you can set yourself using `/msg nickserv set url`
-* If your nick is verified or not
-* Your e-mail address **if** private is turned off.
+* Your e-mail address, if your account does not have the `PRIVATE` flag turned on.
+* Whether you have verified your e-mail address

+It's possible to opt out from showing your IP address/hostname and your e-mail address to other people.

 ## IP address/hostname
 The IP address/hostname can be hidden by using a cloak, see `/msg